 The world’s first drinking water tower is inaugurated at the Langenfeld plant (DE).
 This makes it possible to experience sanitary expertise interactively.

-Geberit splits from Deriplast’s underground piping systems segment.
-The production of PE and Silent-db20 pipes as well as the manufacture of special piping components remain at the Villadose site (IT).
+Picture: Geberit splits from Deriplast’s underground piping systems segment.
+The production of HDPE and Silent-db20 pipes as well as the manufacture of special piping components remain at the Villadose site (IT).